Application interface

 Function that initializes the InPlaceNeighborList structure, to be used for in-place computation of neighbor lists.

-• If x and y are provided, the neighbor list between the sets is computed.
+• If ypositions is also provided, the neighbor list between the two sets is computed.

 • If unitcell is provided, periodic boundary conditions will be used.
 The unitcell can be a vector of Orthorhombic box sides, or an actual unitcell matrix for general cells.

-• If unicell is not provide (value nothing), no periodic boundary conditions will be considered.
+• If unitcell is not provided (value nothing), no periodic boundary conditions will be considered.

 Examples